 The history of information technology is one of constant evolution, and the pace of change has never felt greater than it does right now.
 The AI capabilities and other groundbreaking innovations unveiled in the last few years show the potential to radically transform our world and change the way we think about and operate all IT services.

 When the world pivoted to remote online work and collaboration because of the COVID-19 pandemic, it was just one example of how digital transformation doesn’t always happen in a straight line or on a predictable schedule.
-Our company’s history of shaping and adapting its IT organization to the latest challenges faced by employees and partners is no different; marked by bold decisions and strategic shifts that reflect our ever-changing world.
+Our company’s history of shaping and adapting its IT organization to the latest challenges faced by employees and partners is no different; marked by big bets and strategic shifts that reflect our ever-changing world.

 Mapping our IT journey